Anax2i/anaxii__/wiki/Tournaments/oPHN/2022_catch/en.md

   - Flashlight
   - Relax
   - Auto
-- When playing either Double Time or HardRock maps, players are allowed to pick Hidden mod.
+- When playing either Double Time or Hard Rock maps, players are allowed to pick the Hidden mod.